 - student life

 A Solomon Schechter education extends beyond the classroom and into the world.
-Students in 6th grade participate in the following activities and events:
+Students in the 6-7th multi-age class grade participate in the following activities and events:

 “Experiential learning that fosters Jewish, ecological and food sustainability.”